mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ## The rest of the theme

-The upper half of the theme contains the metadata and preview image of the currently selected game.
+The upper half of the screen contains the metadata and preview image of the currently selected game.
 The components here will consist of simple elements, like Image and Text, which will make adding them way easier.

 You can place all these elements directly under the main `FocusScope`, or you could create a containing Item if you wish.
 I'll do the former to keep the guide shorter.